arnold-almeida/laravel-elasticsearch/README.md

 Create an index.

-Assuming you have already gave a working `fractal/transformer`
+Assuming you have already a working `fractal/transformer`

 ```php